Isaac Gilinski

-Isaac Gilinski is a Colombian-born business executive and theorist who is the incumbent chief executive officer of Brickell Analytics.
+Isaac Gilinski is a Colombian-born business executive and theorist.
+He is the founder and chief executive officer of Brickell Analytics.

+Gilinski is known for forecasting macro market trends using Fibonacci sequences and the Elliott wave principle, a method based on sentiment, wave counting, and contrarian technical analysis.
+His firm, Brickell Analytics, owns the registered trademark Rising Yield Deflation.

+Early life and education

+Gilinski was born in Colombia.
+He graduated from Georgetown University.
 He is a relative of Jaime Gilinski Bacal.

-Gilinski is most notable for forecasting the direction of the macro markets using Fibonacci sequences and numbers and the Elliott wave principle, a research method based on sentiment, wave counting, and contrarian technical analysis.
-His firm, Brickell Analytics, owns the registered trademark Rising Yield Deflation.

-Biography
+Career

-Gilinski is a graduate of Georgetown University.
-He started his career in 2000 with Lehman Brothers.

-In 2001, he contributed to develop Latin American subsidiary of Global Capital Management.
+Gilinski began his career in 2000 at Lehman Brothers.
+In 2001, he helped develop the Latin American subsidiary of Global Capital Management.

-In 2002, Isaac founded the Brickell Family Office.

-In 2011, he founded Brickell Analytics.
-The company provides macro-based research on global markets.

-In 2013, he forecasted the decline of the Australian dollar, a month before George Soros shorted $1 billion of the Aussie currency.

-In May 2018, he forecasted a rise in the U.S. stock market before a major recession.

-In January 2021, he forecasted a major decline in the U.S. financial markets coupled with a recession, during the Biden presidency.
+In 2002, Gilinski founded the Brickell Family Office.
+In 2011, he founded Brickell Analytics, a firm that provides macroeconomic research on global markets.
+In 2013, he forecasted a decline in the Australian dollar one month before George Soros shorted $1 billion of the currency.
+In May 2018, he forecasted a rise in the U.S. stock market ahead of a major recession.
+In January 2021, he forecasted a major decline in the U.S. financial markets coupled with a recession during the Biden presidency.